RehabExo/OpenExoSkeleton/README.md

 Open Source Exoskeleton

 ### OBJECTIVES:
-<P align="justify"> The objective of this project is to develop a upper limb exoskeleton to assist indivisuals with upper limb paralysis to do daily activities of living.
+<P align="justify"> The objective of this project is to develop a upper limb exoskeleton to assist indivisuals with upper extremity paralysis to do daily activities of living.

 ### DESCRIPTION:
 <P align="justify"> .